Hey, does anybody else remember Freakazoid!?

 These are, of course, the maximum penalties; not every case merits such an eye-watering fine.
 The first GDPR penalty issued by Austria’s DPA, for example, was just €4,800.
 However, the Regulation does state that “the imposition of administrative fines… shall in each individual case be effective, proportionate and dissuasive”.

-To go back to the Austrian case, that €4,800 fine was levied against a small business owner who had installed a CCTV camera in front of their shop; the camera had been positioned so as to record a large portion of the public sidewalk outside, and proper notice of this surveillance had not been given.
-So, not a €20 million fine, but probably enough that they’d think about tilting their security camera down a bit.
+Going back to the Austrian case, that €4,800 fine was levied against a small business owner who had installed a CCTV camera in front of their shop; the camera had been positioned so as to record a large portion of the public sidewalk outside, and proper notice of this surveillance had not been given.
+So, not a €20 million fine, but probably enough that they’d seriously consider tilting that security cam down a bit.

 If all of this is sounding like it could cause massive headaches when it comes to executing your online marketing strategy, then welcome to the world I’ve been living in for the past three years now.
 Grab yourself a chair; we’re all gonna be here for a while.